A Relational Program Logic with Data Abstraction and Dynamic Framing: Abstract

 While it is convenient for a module to declare a public invariant, there is no subtle semantics: a public invariant simply abbreviates a predicate that is conjoined to the pre- and post-conditions of the module's method specs.
 That invariant is typically framed by the boundary, in which case clients easily maintain the invariant (and use it in their loop invariants).

-As an example spec, consider the one for \whyg{PQ}'s \whyg{insert} (Fig.~\ref{fig:PQintr}).
-Abbreviating the parameters as $q,v,k$, $\code{insert}(q,v,k)$ adds to a given queue $q$, a \whyg{Pnode} with value $v$ and key $k$.
+As an example spec, consider the one for \whyg{PQ}'s \whyg{insert} (Figure~\ref{fig:PQintr}).
+Abbreviating the parameters as $q,v,k$, a call $\code{insert}(q,v,k)$ adds to a given queue $q$, a \whyg{Pnode} with value $v$ and key $k$.
 Its spec is

 where $res$ is the return value, which references the inserted \whyg{Pnode}.
 This pointer to an internal object serves as handle for a client to increase the priority, for which purpose it calls $\code{decreaseKey}(q,n,k)$ with spec